rapidsai/cuml/README.md

 than their CPU equivalents.
 For details on performance, see the [cuML Benchmarks Notebook](https://github.com/rapidsai/cuml/tree/branch-0.14/notebooks/tools).

-As an example, the following Python snippet loads input and computes DBSCAN clusters, all on GPU:
+As an example, the following Python snippet loads input and computes DBSCAN clusters, all on GPU, using cuDF:
 ```python
 import cudf
 from cuml.cluster import DBSCAN